mrdrbob/aoc-2021/README.md

 This could be written as a one-liner using tuples, but I created a small `Accumulator` record class just to make things clearer.
 Applied this to an aggregator and BOOM.

 `Aggregate` is one of those LINQ features too few people know about (and I was one of those people for quite a long time).
 Want to write your own sum for "sum" reason? `list.Aggregate(0, (acc, val) => acc + val)`.
 Want to multiply instead of add? `list.Aggregate(1, (acc, val) => acc * val)`.
 Lots of stuff you can do in not a lot of code.

+## Day 1 - Part 2

+This was largely a matter of applying a rolling queue to the values and yielding the sum of the queue when it was full.
+I wrapped this logic up into an extension method that I could then just drop in the LINQ chain.